Gt87It/Interaction-plot-aid/README.md

 You just need the BETA coefficients of the intercept, the IV, the moderator and the interaction effect; and the standard deviation of both the IV and the moderator.

-The Y axis is not scaled but you could just leave it as it is or change the scale, or just opt for no-scale.
+The Y axis is not scaled but you could just leave it as it is or change the scale.

 The Y axis and the graph titles must be entered manually.